 Personal replies - from me - about your marketing conundrums.

 Act now and grab the launch price

-Sit on the fence too long and you'll miss that offer - but it'll still be a modest $57 a month.
+Sit on the fence too long and you'll miss this offer!

 Does it sound too good to be true?
 Will you really get everything I mentioned?

 Well, you get my usual 60 day money back guarantee.

 If you don't think it's worth every penny, for any reason, or no reason at all, tell me and I'll refund you in full, no questions asked.